-Federal Direct Stafford Loan terms at a glance:
+Federal Direct Stafford Loans

-- Annual maximum is $20,500 per year.
+- Annual maximum: $20,500 per year.

-- Aggregate maximum of $138,500 graduate and undergraduate Federal Stafford Loans
+- Aggregate maximum: $138,500 graduate and undergraduate.

 In order to receive a Federal Direct Stafford Loan, you must be: